OCD

 PANDAS as a Unique Cause of Childhood OCD

-PANDAS or Pediatric Autoimmune Neuropsychiatric Disorder Associated with Streptococcus is caused by an infection that reacts with the immune system and causes sudden onset of OCD.
+PANDAS or Pediatric Autoimmune Neuropsychiatric Disorder Associated with Streptococcus is caused by an infection that reacts with the immune system and causes the sudden onset of pediatric OCD.
 The infection causes strep throat and scarlet fever, and the immune system attacks the brain in confusion.
 Professionals can distinguish this form of OCD from another because of its distinct features.

-Diagnosis of OCD in children and Toddlers
+Diagnosis of OCD in Children and Toddlers

 OCD Treatment in Children

-Cognitive Behavioral Therapy (CBT) for Childhood OCD
+Cognitive Behavioural Therapy (CBT) for Childhood OCD

 Exposure and Response Prevention (ERP) Therapy for Childhood OCD